 The MSc programme Construction Management and Engineering is mainly delivered by the research group Construction Management and Engineering.
 The group focuses on several research themes:

 - Area development: Today, cities and countries have to cope with increasing mobility, high population density and a growing awareness of environmental threats.
 Sustainable area development is one of the key future challenges for planners, policy-makers and engineers .

-- Asset Management: Research into asset management is designed to gain new insights into the social, technical and environmental aspects of managing infrastructure networks and assets.
-The aim is to develop new methods and tools for optimized decision making throughout the infrastructure lifecycle.
+- Asset Management: Research into asset management is aimed at providing new insights into the social, technical and environmental aspects of managing infrastructure networks and assets.
+The goal is to develop new methods and tools for optimized decision-making throughout the infrastructure lifecycle .